guillaumechereau/gcher.com/content/posts/2023-04-16-an-intuitive-explanation-of-quantum-field-theory.md

 $$ \phi(f(S) → I) → ℂ $$

-To visualise it, if we use limit the number of time a path can cross the line to only 5 possible numbers (-2, -1, 0, +1, +2), and we assume only 100 possible positions in the one dimension space.
+To visualise it, if we limit the number of time a path can cross the line to only 5 possible numbers $(-2, -1, 0, +1, +2)$, and we assume only 100 possible positions in the one dimension space.
 The number of inputs for the wave function is $N = 5^{100}$.
-Coincidently the same number we got for the non relativistic lattice of 100 particles, so we already start to see where the similarity comes from.
+Coincidently this is the same number we got for the non relativistic lattice of 100 particles, so we already start to see where the similarity comes from.
 Note that the wavefunction now keeps track of half loops even before they get connected to a valid path connecting the start and end points.